matthew-brett/pydagogue/floating_point.rst

 16777215 ($2^{24}-1$).
 Now let's take into account the floating point.
 In order to store 1, the exponent can just be 0, no problem.
 In order to store
 $2^{24}-1$, the exponent has to be 23 to push the floating point 23 digits to the right.
-As we know, the IEEE expoonent can range between -126 and 127, so 23 is also OK.
+As we know, the IEEE exponent can range between -126 and 127, so 23 is also OK.

 Now set the significand to 1.0 and the exponent to be 24.
 This is $1 * 2^{24}$ -
 or 16777216.
-But the next number, 16777217, we can't store exactly, because this is $2^{24}+1$, and we've run out of digits to store the extra 1.
+By setting the exponent to one greater than the number of significand digits, we have pushed the floating point one digit past the end of the significand, and got an extra implied 0 ("1." followed by 23 zeros, followed by an implied 0).

+The smallest possible increase we can make to this number is to replace the final 0 in the significand with a 1.
+But, because we've pushed the floating point one position past the end of the significand, the final 1 in our significand does not increase the resulting number by 1, but by 2.
+So the next largest number after 2**24, is 2**24 + 2.
+We can't store 2**24+1 in an IEEE 32 bit float.

 All this means that the IEEE 32 bit binary format can store all integers -16777216 to 16777216 ($\pm 2^{24}$) exactly.